wireapp/wire-webapp/docs/decision-records/0002-trunk-based-automated-release-process.md

 Beta is the logical release stage for company-wide internal release-candidate validation.
 It follows an active release branch rather than trunk and should be stable enough for broader daily internal use.
 Beta represents the current candidate for the next Production release.
 Beta uses the `wire-webapp-beta` GitHub Environment and its canonical company-facing URL is `https://wire-webapp-beta.wire.com/`.
 Beta continues to deploy physically to the existing `wire-webapp-staging` Elastic Beanstalk environment.
 The physical AWS environment name is retained temporarily and is separate from the GitHub Environment name.

+Beta preserves the previous company-facing Staging release-candidate behavior: it connects to Production backend services, and employees validate it with their normal Production accounts and data.
+The legacy physical name `wire-webapp-staging` describes infrastructure only; it does not mean that the company-facing Beta frontend uses Staging backend services.

+Automated E2E must never run against Production backend services or create test users in Production.
+The release workflow deploys the exact Beta artifact to the dedicated `wire-webapp-precommit-3` validation environment, verifies that its runtime configuration uses Staging backend services, then runs E2E there with disposable Staging users and test data.
+Beta, precommit validation, and Production use the same built artifact; their differences are runtime environment configuration, not rebuilt application artifacts.

 A Beta candidate may be promoted when validation is complete and no known release-blocking issues remain.
 Production receives only the exact artifact validated on Beta.
 Production promotion remains an explicit decision through GitHub Environment approval; the absence of reported issues does not automatically deploy Beta to Production.

 The branch model is: